UVA-MLSys/Big-Data-Systems/Team 5/README_PROJECT_DESCRIPTION.md

 To reduce training costs, the original data set was subsetted using the SciKit learn library’s train_test_split function to reduce the data set to a smaller subset of records.
 We used a Python script to create two smaller subsets from the Base.csv dataset.

-The python script used to sample the original data set can be found at:
+The python script used to sample the original data set can be found in the directory 'scripts' of this repo.

 The train and test datasets created are: